Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres

 where $\overline{\mathcal{M}}_k^{i,i+1}$ is the compactification of the locus where $h_i=h_{i+1}$.
 On $\mathcal{M}_k^{i,i+1}$ there is a forgetful map

 which remembers only the first one of the angles of the interior marked points with coincident heights.
-Since $\pi_i$ is compatible with the choices of cylindrical ends $\varepsilon^\pm$ specified by (\ref{eq:cyl-ends}), it extends to a map $\bar{\pi}_i:\overline{\mathcal{M}}_k^{i,i+1}\rightarrow\overline{\mathcal{M}}_{k-1}$ defined on the compactifications.
+Since $\pi_i$ is compatible with the choices of cylindrical ends $\varepsilon^\pm$ specified by (\ref{eq:cyl-ends1}), it extends to a map $\bar{\pi}_i:\overline{\mathcal{M}}_k^{i,i+1}\rightarrow\overline{\mathcal{M}}_{k-1}$ defined on the compactifications.

-In order to write down the Floer equations, we need to introduce Floer data on the domain cylinders.
-To do this, one needs to specify the sets of Hamiltonian functions and almost complex structures to work with.
+In order to write down the Floer equations for the parametrized maps, we need to introduce Floer data on the domain cylinders.
+We start by specifying the sets of Hamiltonian functions and almost complex structures to work with.
 We say that a time-dependent Hamiltonian $H_t:S^1\times M\rightarrow\mathbb{R}$ is \textit{admissible} if $H_t=H+F_t$ is the sum of an autonomous Hamiltonian $H:M\rightarrow\mathbb{R}$ which is quadratic at infinity, namely